nvaccess/addon-datastore-staging/docs/submitters/submissionGuide.md

 If there are validation errors, they will be commented on the pull request.
 Otherwise, the pull request will be merged, the issue will be closed and the add-on will become available in the Add-on Store.

+### Approval process
+Publishers must be approved to submit add-ons, on a per add-on basis.
+If you do not maintain the submitted add-on's repository, it is expected that you have authorisation to publish the add-on from the authors.

+If you submit many add-ons you may be granted trusted submitter status, which allows you to publish/submit for all add-ons.
-It is expected that submitters do not hijack add-on IDs by submitting an add-on which shares an add-on ID of an existing add-on.
+It is expected that trusted submitters do not abuse this process.

-If you are an add-on author and your add-on ID has been hijacked, please open an issue or contact <info@nvaccess.org>.
+Submitted add-ons should comply with the [NVDA code of conduct](https://github.com/nvaccess/nvda/blob/master/CODE_OF_CONDUCT.md).

-Submitters which abuse this process will have their submission approval revoked.
+Submitters which abuse the submission process will have their submitter approval revoked.
+Please report any issues with submitted add-ons to <info@nvacces.org>.

 ## Steps to submit an add-on
 1. Select ["Add-on registration" from the new issue options](https://github.com/nvaccess/addon-datastore/issues/new/choose).